Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Insert the share info in the index metadata file, increment the version, set the device id and upload it
+1. Insert the share info in the index DM, increment the version, set the device id, encrypt and upload it
 1. Notify the other identity about the new share with a drop message.